My about page | by Simon Edward

 A: I wrote a blog post about the most important things I’ve learned about playing Bass over the years’.
 You can find it here: – ☛ 7 secrets other Bassists don’t want you to know

-In short, if you watch and listen to other Bassists, who play the music you’re into, then you won’t go too far wrong.
+In short, listen to and watch other Bassists, who play the music you’re into, and you won’t go too far wrong.

 Q: Is it really ‘All About That Bass’?